abdullahaleem/unsupervised-pattern-mining/README.md

 msprefixspan.py runs the main algorithm.

-There are 2 datasets of 100 and 1000 sequences for demo.
+There are 2 datasets of 100 and 1000 sequences for testing.
 For new datasets and parameters, changed the name of inputs in  ___MAIN____ (Starting line 490)